harcokuppens/easyfindandfilter/README.md

         find all text files containing rdesk in ~/doc fw --dir ~/doc rdesk .txt

+        find all files bigger then 100MB in your documents where we use indexed search to speed up the search ffd -x --minsize 100m

         combined with contains
           fft --min 3 --max 10     | contains container | timed
           ff --min 3 --max 10 .txt | contains container | timed